 Americans with challenged credit scores and thin credit files are incredibly disadvantaged by the system: auto loan rates for countless car owners are north of 20%.
 These loans trap a group of consumers, who are already marginalized by society, into high monthly payments.

 The lack of affordable capital further widens America's wealth gap.
-Our mission is to address income inequality by refinancing high interest auto loans.
+Our mission is to address income inequality by refinancing high interest debt of all kind.
 The current system does not reward disciplined Americans, who reliably make their car payments.

-We envision a future in which car owners pay fair rates on their car loans.
+We partner with Credit Unions and turn them in top FinTech lenders to help consumer pay fair rates on their debt.
 We feel honored to be serving you.